bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 The **hw** target will build the ``build_output/<kernel_name>.xclbin`` and ``.awsxclbin`` file which is used to create an AFI for use on Amazon AWS F1 instances with real hardware.
 This takes around 4 hours to build.

 This document goes over the accelerator platform and different configuration settings you can change in the kernel.cfg file: [Vitis Unified Software
 Platform Documentation](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1393-vitis-application-acceleration.pdf).
-The offical Vitis github is [here]For more information please see [here](https://github.com/aws/aws-fpga/tree/master/Vitis).
+For more information please see [here](https://github.com/aws/aws-fpga/tree/master/Vitis).

 Each kernel folder contains the following files: